EvoGrad: Efficient Gradient-Based Meta-Learning and Hyperparameter Optimization: Introduction

 To summarize, our main contributions are: (1) We introduce \algName{}, a novel method for gradient-based meta-learning and hyperparameter optimization that is simple to implement and efficient in time and memory requirements.
 (2) We evaluate \algName{} on a variety of illustrative and substantial meta-learning problems, where we demonstrate significant compute and memory benefits compared to standard second-order approaches.
 (3) In particular, we illustrate that \algName{} allows us to scale meta-learning to bigger models than was previously possible on a given GPU size, thus bringing meta-learning closer to the state-of-the-art frontier of real applications.
+We provide source code for EvoGrad at \url{https://github.com/ondrejbohdal/evograd}.